Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

 ![scenarios](../concepts/pic/scenarios.svg){ align=left }

-Let's imagine I want to configure an application corresponding to the designed described in the picture.
+Let's imagine you want to configure an application corresponding to the designed described in the picture.
 I can use the following python configuration code.

 ```py linenums="1"